mlizchap/15-puzzle/README.md

 <img src="static/readme_logic.jpg" width=500px>
 </div>

 If the selected items is next to the null value, the item selected and the `null` items are swapped.
-Every time the items are swapped the new array is re-rendered to the DOM.
+Every time the item are swapped the new array is re-rendered to the DOM.